Daryn Tufts: My Girlfriend's Boyfriend

 In My Girlfriend's Boyfriend, Alyssa Milano plays Jesse Young, a woman who must choose between two very different, yet seemingly ideal men: sexy but struggling writer Ethan (Christopher Gorham) and button-down advertising exec Troy (Michael Landes).
-My Girlfriend's Boyfriend is a funny, sweet-natured examination of modern sexual mores that asks the question: what happens when a girl meets Mr. Right, after already meeting the right guy?
+My Girlfriend's Boyfriend is a film that asks the question: what happens when a girl meets Mr. Right, after already meeting the right guy?

 My Girlfriend's Boyfriend had its world premiere April 24, 2010 to a sold out audience at the Newport Beach Film Festival in Newport Beach, California.

 On October 22, 2010, the movie began a limited theatrical run in Salt Lake City, Utah, and scored $10,300 on its opening weekend on just two screens.
 That per-screen average, of $5,150, was higher than that of many of the weekend's top 10 films, resulting in the film's expansion to three other theaters.

 My Girlfriend's Boyfriend also received positive critical reviews from several local critics, including The Salt Lake Tribune and the Deseret News, Salt Lake City's two major newspapers.

 In December, 2010, My Girlfriend's Boyfriend experienced a national release through WB Digital's pay-per-view and VOD platforms.
 The movie is also currently available in High Definition through NetFlix Streaming Video On-Demand, Hulu, and iTunes.

 On March 1, 2011, My Girlfriend's Boyfriend was released on DVD.

 Outside of the United States, the film was released in Germany, Benelux, Spain, Portugal, Italy, Australia, New Zealand, the Mideast, the U.K., Latin America, Central and Eastern Europe, Indonesia, and other areas.

 A novelization of the film, written by Elodia Strain, was published by Cedar Fort, Inc. on August 8, 2011.